Fiction in the public interest

 Executive Producer, Floodlight

-Philippa is executive producer, Floodlight.
+Philippa Kowarsky is executive producer, Floodlight.
 She is the CEO of Views, a film foundation in the making.
 Philippa is also the founder of Cinephil, an international sales and advisory firm representing films such as Academy Award-nominated Collective (2021), Flee (2022), A House Made of Splinters (2023), Emmy-winner Night Will Fall (2015), and Gunda (2020).
 She is the co-founder of Film Platform, an educational streaming service available in over 2,000 universities worldwide.
 Philippa also served as lead commissioning editor for BBC Storyville.

 Gordana Miladinovic